TrevorPilley/phone-number-parser/README.md

 // If the phone number string is in international format (e.g. +XXXXXXXXXXXX): var phoneNumber = PhoneNumber.Parse("+441142726444");

-// If the phone number string is not in international format:
+// If the phone number string is not in international format,
-// Specify the typed CountryInfo instance as the second parameter. var phoneNumber = PhoneNumber.Parse("01142726444", CountryInfo.UnitedKingdom); // Alternatively the ISO 3166 Alpha-2 code for the country PhoneNumber.Parse("01142726444", "GB");
+// specify the typed CountryInfo instance as the second parameter: var phoneNumber = PhoneNumber.Parse("01142726444", CountryInfo.UnitedKingdom);

+// Alternatively the ISO 3166 Alpha-2 code for the country:
+PhoneNumber.Parse("01142726444", "GB");
 ```

 There are 3 overloads for TryParse: